 Introduction – Bankruptcy and Higher Education

 As a result of these pressures, 176 institutions of higher learning have closed or have announced they will close or consolidate with another institution since 2016 (Busta, 2018).
 And while most of the students impacted were at for-profit institutions, most of the institutions themselves (101 of the 176) are not-for-profit.
-Each of these institutions has a story leading to their loss of independence, however one element is common – financial exigency.
-That exigency extends not only to the university, but to the staff, students, faculty and communities impacted by the closure or consolidation.
+Each of these institutions has a story leading to their loss of independence; however, one element is common – financial exigency.
+That exigency extends not only to the university but to the staff, students, faculty, and communities impacted by the closure or consolidation.

 Often, the university and those impacted are forced to turn to the United States Bankruptcy Court for relief.
 Bankruptcy allows a debtor to have collection actions stop while they reorganize their finances.
 That reorganization generally takes two forms – a reorganization where the person or business retains their assets and works out a repayment plan, and a liquidation – where the person or business sells their assets in partial or full satisfaction of their debts.
-Actions in bankruptcy court are governed by a combination of state law and federal statute.
+Actions in bankruptcy court are governed by a combination of state law and federal statutes.
 The federal law governing bankruptcy is Title 11 of the United States Code.
 (U.S. Bankruptcy Code, n.d.)

 The impacts of the bankruptcy code are different on each group of impacted stakeholders.
 This research paper will focus on two stakeholders – the university and the students the university served.

-The ability of a college to file bankruptcy is limited by their reliance on Title IV federal funds.
-If a school receives funding under Title IV of the Higher Education Act, the institution’s eligibility to participate in these programs terminates automatically at the time of filing, because the institution no longer meets the definition of “eligible financial institution” under 20 U.S. Code § 1002.
+The ability of a college to file bankruptcy is limited by its reliance on Title IV federal funds.
+If a school receives funding under Title IV of the Higher Education Act, the institution’s eligibility to participate in these programs terminates automatically at the time of filing because the institution no longer meets the definition of “eligible financial institution” under 20 U.S. Code § 1002.
 Thus, while most other businesses and organizations could be afforded the opportunity to restructure and reorganize their finances under provisions of the bankruptcy code, colleges are stuck in a difficult position of attempting to maintain adequate liquidity while not being able to utilize the protections afforded by the bankruptcy code due to statutory limitations and the heavy reliance by schools and students on federal student loans and aid under Title IV.

 Under the Bankruptcy Code §109, a university participating in financial aid programs may be a debtor in bankruptcy.
 However, the inability of the university to access Title IV funds effectively limits the university to a bankruptcy filing if they intend to quickly liquidate under provisions of Chapter 7 of the bankruptcy code.
-Any attempt to reorganize under Chapter 11 of the bankruptcy code would immediately trigger ineligibility under 20 U.S. Code § 1002, resulting in the freezing of federal funds and inevitable inability to reorganize.
-This position was confirmed by the Southern District of New York in 1996, when Betty Owen Schools, Inc. argued that the revocation of Title IV funds under the HEA violated their rights under 11 U.S. Code to reorganize.
+Any attempt to reorganize under Chapter 11 of the bankruptcy code would immediately trigger ineligibility under 20 U.S. Code § 1002, resulting in the freezing of federal funds and the inevitable inability to reorganize.
+This position was confirmed by the Southern District of New York in 1996 when Betty Owen Schools, Inc. argued that the revocation of Title IV funds under the HEA violated their rights under 11 U.S. Code to reorganize.
 The court found that “In this instant case, the general policy goals of the two statutes — the Bankruptcy Code and section 1088(a)(4) of the HEA — will be furthered if this Court finds for the Department.
-First, Congress’ desire to conserve scarce resources under HEA programs will be furthered.
+First, Congress’s desire to conserve scarce resources under HEA programs will be furthered.
 Second, conflicting provisions in the Bankruptcy Code will be reconciled.”
 (In re: Betty Owen Schools, Inc.,1996)

 Bankruptcy Law Impacts on Students

 While it is a legal fallacy that federal student loans are not dischargeable in bankruptcy, the fact remains that it requires an adversary proceeding in bankruptcy court, that the burden of proof is high.
-In order to receive a bankruptcy discharge for federal student loans, the debtor must bring an adversary proceeding in the bankruptcy court.
+To receive a bankruptcy discharge for federal student loans, the debtor must bring an adversary proceeding in the bankruptcy court.
 An adversary proceeding is a trial in front of the bankruptcy judge where the sides present their arguments for or against a position.
 In the case of federal student loans, the test for whether a loan is dischargeable in bankruptcy is known as the “Brunner Test” (Brunner v.
 New York State Higher Educ.
 Servs.
 Corp., 1987).
 This test has three prongs: